thunlp/KernelGAT/kgat/README.md

 ## Introduction
-* The fact verification shared task contains three steps: Document Retrieval, Sentence Retrival and Fact Verification.
+* The fact verification shared task contains three steps: Document Retrieval, Sentence Retrieval and Fact Verification.
 * We come up a joint probability to aggregate evidence and do inference over several pieces of evidence.
 * Kernel is used for Node and Edge attention for better inference.

 ## Train a new inference model
-* You should pre-train BERT model for bette performance.
+* You can pre-train BERT model for better performance. (optional)
 	* Go to the ``pretrain`` folder for more information.
+	* Note that for KGAT (BERT Large & RoBERTa) we did not pretrain the BERT encoders.
 * Train the retrieval model.
 	* Run ``bash train.sh`` to train the KGAT model.

 ## Test model
-* Run ``bash test.sh`` to get the test set perfomance.
+* Run ``bash test.sh`` to get the test set performance.
 * Go to the ``output`` folder to prepare your submission for Codalab leaderboard.
 * Note that the ``predictions.jsonl`` file is the result we submit.

 ## Verification Perfomance

 We compare our model performance with GEAR and keep all same experiment setting.
 The same ESIM based sentence retrieval and BERT (Base) encoder.
+(The ESIM based files can also be found in the data folder.)

 * Development set.